spp1914-cocpn/cocpn-sim/README.md

 Descriptions of the CoCPN-Sim data flow can also be found in
 * M. Jung, F. Rosenthal, and M. Zitterbart, [*Poster Abstract: CoCPN-Sim: An Integrated Simulation Environment for Cyber-Physical Systems,*](https://doi.org/10.1109/IoTDI.2018.00040) Proceedings of the 2018 IEEE/ACM Third International Conference on Internet-of-Things Design and Implementation (IoTDI), Orlando, FL, USA, 2018.
 * F. Rosenthal, M. Jung, M. Zitterbart, and U. D. Hanebeck, [*CoCPN – Towards Flexible and Adaptive Cyber-Physical Systems Through Cooperation,*](https://doi.org/10.1109/CCNC.2019.8651882) Proceedings of the 2019 16th IEEE Annual Consumer Communications & Networking Conference (CCNC),  Las Vegas, NV, USA, 2019.

 ## Folders
-* ``inet`` contains the INET framework plus the Network Simulation Cradle (NSC).
-With NSC, the TCP/IP stack of the Linux kernel (well, slightly outdated) may be used within the simulation.
+* ``inet`` contains the INET framework.
 * ``libncs_matlab`` contains the definition of the API provided to OMNeT++ by the MATLAB part of the simulation.
 * ``libncs_omnet`` contains a set of modules which either interface the MATLAB API or support modelling of CPNs.
 * ``matlab`` contains all MATLAB code for the co-simulation